-This foraging and cooking adventure started along the River Thames in posh Dorney Reach, a village whose grand houses on the river feature impressively manicured gardens.
-By luck, one of these gardens had a wild plum tree whose branches reached over the fence and I was able to confirm what I suspected, that we’d been hiking past wild plum trees for the past 2 hours.
+This foraging and cooking adventure started in mid July along the River Thames in posh Dorney Reach, a village whose grand houses on the river feature impressively manicured gardens.
+By luck, one of these gardens had a wild plum tree whose branches reached over the fence and I was able to confirm what I suspected, that we’d been hiking past wild plum trees for the past two hours.
 Quick, action!

 This is how much we harvested and we were quite shy, as we weren’t sure what we would be able to cool or bake with them.
 In hindsight, we should have tripled the harvest.